unitejs/cli/docs/generated-app.md

 # Generated App

-The main contents of the application are in the www folder, it is created this way to allow for platform packaged versions at a higher level.
+The main contents of the application are in the www folder, it is created this way to allow for platform and packaged versions folders in the root.

-The following pre-requisities are needed
+The following global pre-requisities are needed

     npm -g install gulp [or] yarn global add gulp

-Once the above pre-requisites are installed you can install the npm packages for the app by running the gulp commands from the www folder.
+Once gulp is installed you can install the npm packages for the app by running the gulp commands from the www folder.

     npm install [or] yarn install